 To restore a previous version of a use case

-- From the list, click the name of the use case you want to restore a previous version of.
+- In the list of use cases, click the name of the use case you want to restore a previous version of.

 - In either the Name or Customer request reason field, click the